Top 17 Best place to live in Australia for 2023-24

 Living expenses in Byron Bay to live in Australia vary depending on what you are looking for.
 Expenses such as food, entertainment, and public transport will cost around $700-$800 per month.
 So, it’s not too difficult to budget if you know where your priorities lie!

-The best place to live in Australia is not always the most affordable, but looking for a more metropolitan lifestyle, then look no further than Melbourne!
+The Best Place To Live In Australia is only sometimes the most affordable, but if you are looking for a more metropolitan lifestyle, look no further than Melbourne!
 After all, Melbourne is Australia’s cultural capital.

 From its trendy cafes and bars on Brunswick Street to the world-famous MCG stadium, it’s an eclectic mix of history and culture that attracts visitors from all over the globe.
 But don’t let this fool you.

-Plenty is going on the off-the-beaten path in the inner city with boutique markets every Saturday morning as well as a thriving theatre scene – it just depends what your interests are!
+Plenty is going on the off-the-beaten-path in the inner city, with boutique markets every Saturday morning as well as a thriving theatre scene – it just depends on what your interests are!

-Apartments in this busy city can be anything from $1500 – $2000 per month for an average one-bedroom apartment to as much as $4000+, which is the price of a luxury two or three-bedroom villa.
-It’s better to do lot of research before making any decisions about where you want to set up your real estate!
+Apartments in this busy city can be anything from $1500 – $2000 per month for an average one-bedroom apartment to as much as $4000+, the price of a luxury two or three-bedroom villa.
+It’s better to research before deciding where to set up your real estate!

 Gas and electricity in this Australian city can cost as little as $60 per month.
 Public transport is about $150 for a yearly pass, and grocery shopping varies but generally costs around the same amount in other Australian cities, so you might find it best to cook at home!